Deutscher Künstlerbund

-The Deutscher Kuenstlerbund (Association of German Artists) was founded in 1903 the initiative of Count Harry Kessler, promoter of arts and artists, Alfred Lichtwark, director of the Hamburg Art Gallery and the famous painters Lovis Corinth, Max Klinger and Max Liebermann among others.
+The Deutscher Kuenstlerbund (Association of German Artists) was founded in 1903 on the initiative of Count Harry Kessler, a promoter of arts and artists; Alfred Lichtwark, director of the Hamburg Art Gallery; and the famous painters Lovis Corinth, Max Klinger and Max Liebermann, among others.
 Thus a supra-regional association which surpassed the existing secessions came into existence for the first time.
 Its founders were determined to get rid of the restrictions imposed by the national cultural authorities.
 Their aim was to ensure the freedom of art, to offer a public forum for different artistic trends and to support young artists.
 These intentions were taken into account at annual exhibitions which took place in various German cities and sometimes in foreign countries.